Dear Dr. K,

 It also sometimes happens with volatile couples, one of three types of couples that Gottman describes as functional.

 I point out, however, that marriage involves two people from different cultures.
-I don’t care if you grow up across the street from one another, went to the same house of worship, attended the same schools, and had the same friends.
+I don’t care if you grew up across the street from one another, went to the same house of worship, attended the same schools, and had the same friends.
 You came from a different family culture.

-Not surprisingly, there are areas where they have trouble agreeing.
-A lot of them.
+Not surprisingly, there are areas where they have trouble agreeing—a lot of them.

 The difference between a happy and unhappy couple is not that the happy couple has fewer than 69% perpetual problems or that somehow they have fewer problems than other couples.